0x1000000/ngSetState/NEW_README.md

 {"userName":"Bo","greeting":"Hello, Bo!"} =>
 {"userName":"Bob","greeting":"Hello, Bob!"}
 ```
-If it needs to prevent the greeting generation on each name change it can be easily achieved by adding "Debounce" extension to the **@With** decorator:
+As we see the component goes to a new state each time user types a next character and the greeting field is updated immediately.
+If it needs to prevent the greeting updating on each name change it can be easily achieved by adding **Debounce** extension to the **@With** decorator:
 ```ts
 @With("userName").Debounce(3000/*ms*/)
 public static greet(state: State): NewState